celo-org/docs/docs/celo-holder-guide/eth-recovery.md

 ---
-title: Recover ETH or ERC-20 tokens from a Celo Address
+title: Recover CELO from an Ethereum Address
 description: How to recover CELO (previously Celo Gold) if you accidentally transferred them to an Ethereum address.
 slug: /celo-owner-guide/eth-recovery
 ---